ankorstore/yokai-showroom/http-demo/README.md

 | `[PATCH] /gophers/:id`  | Update a gopher  | REST     |
 | `[DELETE] /gophers/:id` | Delete a gopher  | REST     |

+### Authentication

+This demo application provides an example [authentication middleware](internal/middleware/authentication.go).

+You can enable authentication in the application [configuration file](configs/config.yaml) with `config.authentication.enabled=true`.

+If enabled, you need to provide the secret configured in `config.authentication.secret` as request `Authorization` header.

 ## Contents

 ### Layout